helenzhou6/image-caption-generator/README.md

 ### To Dos
 ![A6098B6E-7365-497E-A0B9-20E573ED6993](https://github.com/user-attachments/assets/7fa56d04-5c6c-4963-b960-1071c5cd63c2)

-1. Download the hugging face Flickr dataset
+1. Download the hugging face Flickr dataset ✅
-2. Link it up with CLIP ViT Encoder (this already has positional encoding embedding and patching - 32pixel x 32pixel = 1 patch by default)
+2. Link it up with CLIP ViT Encoder (this already has positional encoding embedding and patching - 32pixel x 32pixel = 1 patch by default) ✅
-    - Might need to review: 3 colour channels
+    - Might need to review: 3 colour channels ✅
-    - Deal with sizing (photos are different sizes - max of both width and height 470pixel x 500pixel)
+    - Deal with sizing (photos are different sizes - max of both width and height 470pixel x 500pixel) ✅
+    - Understand the shape of patch_embeddings patch tensor ✅
+    - Change encoder so it takes in the whole dataset (create dataloader) ⬅️✨ NEXT STEP
 3. Extract one (out of 5) caption -> word2vec -> to vector
     - Also handling different lengths (train_datset max length 402 - test_datasest 342)
 4. Concat `<start token> + <vectors of patches> + <vectors of caption> + <end token>`
 5. Write the decoder!
 And feed in the above